 In digging deeper into the FLSA rules churches may wonder about the Enterprise coverage test.
 This test must be looked at from the church level and also the individual level.
 The Enterprise coverage says a non-profit organization is not covered under FLSA if they have revenue under $500,000 but most of our churches cannot utilize this rule because of the individual test.
 An employee making a phone call to another state (ordering materials from out of state) or transporting property and or people to another state causes the individual to be covered by FLSA.

-The below chart has been made available along with other resources to assist in determining the requirements of FLSA in regards to church employees.
-Click on the image to download a PDF of the chart and an explanation of the steps.
-If you have further questions please contact the Topeka conference office at 877-972-9111.
+This PDF has been made available along with other resources to assist in determining the requirements of FLSA in regards to church employees.
+Read through the information.
+If you have further questions please contact Susan Petersen, HR Manager of the Conference at 785-414-4212.

 The following are resources that can help you understand the new labor laws and what it means for your church employees.